openhab/openhab-addons/bundles/org.openhab.binding.wundergroundupdatereceiver/README.md

 sendHttpGetRequest("https://rtupdate.wunderground.com/weatherstation/updateweatherstation.php?" + requestQuery)
 ```

+As described by the wunderground specification a device can submit mulitple values
+for the outdoor temperature, soil temperature, soil moisture and leaf wetness channels
+by insergin an index number in to the name of the request parameter, fx. tempf can be
+temp1f, temp2f, etc. This is supported by the discovery mechanism, creating a channel for each of the values.

 ### Rule examples

 You can use the trigger channel to create a rule to calculate additional values.
 Create an new manual Item with a meaningful id, fx.
 WundergroundUpdateReceiverBinging_HeatIndex with a Number type.
 Create a rule that triggers when the trigger channel is updated and the following DSL: